M+ Audio Guide

 There are three audio guide interfaces.
 The first interface features the keypad page.
 The second interface features the keypad page with an error message, and the third interface features an audio stop page.

-Entering an audio stop number will bring the visitor to a language selection screen accompanied by an image of the selected work.
+Entering an audio stop number on the “Keypad” will direct visitors to a language selection page with an image of the selected artwork.

 There are two audio guide interfaces.
 The first interface features a container for the about the work and audio description audio track options, and the second interface features a description of those options.